 The truth is, you would be hard-pressed to find any kind of purchase loan that doesn’t require an appraisal, whether that’s an FHA or Conventional appraisal.
 As a rule, for a lender to approve a loan on a property, they have to know if that property is truly worth the amount on your offer.

 Remember, you’re not the only party investing in your new home, your lender is too.
-If you fail to live up to your end of the bargain by not making your mortgage payments, it’s the lender who will be forced to claim the property and try to sell it to another buyer in an attempt to make back as much of their investment as possible.
+If you fail to live up to your end of the bargain by not making your home loan payments, it’s the lender who will be forced to claim the property and try to sell it to another buyer in an attempt to make back as much of their investment as possible.
 Like any good business, mortgage lenders will do everything they can in their power to avoid losing money; this includes investing or lending on a bad property.
-With regards to FHA loans, the FHA appraisal is just one part of their efforts to reduce lending risk.
+With regards to FHA loans, the FHA homes appraisal is just one part of their efforts to reduce lending risk.

 Fortunately for you as a buyer, FHA appraisals don’t just protect lenders, they also protect you, the borrower.
 An appraisal from an FHA-approved appraiser will tell you if the property you’re planning to buy is overpriced, defective, structurally unsound, or unsafe.
 This appraisal is based on a detailed home inspection that compares the subject property to similar (square footage, age, construction, amenities), nearby (closest to the subject property), and recently sold properties in the surrounding area.
 This FHA appraisal process not only mitigates risk on the lender's side, it also helps reduce your risk as a buyer.